The Blackwell Legacy

-The Blackwell Legacy is a graphic adventure video game developed by Wadjet Eye Games for the Microsoft Windows, Linux, macOS, iOS and Android.
-It is the first part of the Blackwell series and follows Rosangela Blackwell, a young freelance writer living a solitary life in New York City.
-She experiences headaches throughout the day and it culminates in a ghost named Joey Mallone making an appearance in her apartment.
-It is revealed that Rosa is a medium like her aunt and that her job is to help ghosts that are stuck in the real world move on.
+The Blackwell Legacy is a 2006 graphic adventure video game, developed by Wadjet Eye Games, and released on Microsoft Windows, Linux, macOS, iOS and Android.
+The game involves players assuming the role of a young freelance writer living a solitary life in New York City, until she encounters a male ghost who reveals she belongs to a family of mediums, a life she is forced to adjust to as she discovers a spate of recent deaths were not natural.

+The game was originally a project designed as freeware before being made into a commercial video game, with it receiving positive reviews from critics.
+It's success led to the creation of the Blackwell series.

 Gameplay

 The Blackwell Legacy is a point-and-click adventure, where the player can interact with objects and characters of interest by clicking on them.
 A left click interacts with objects and people, and directs Rosa where to go, while right clicking allows examination of items.
 There is an inventory that houses all of the player's items, and whatever oddities the player collects during their adventure.
 Rosa carries along a notepad, where she writes down any important names or keywords.
 While trying to figure out connections between certain people or objects, two terms can be combined.
 That often gives the players a clue as to what to do next.
 The game is designed in the way that fully voice acted dialogue and characterization play a big part in the narrative.